AndreaRibuoli/RIBY/README.md

  *To use operational descriptors, you specify a `#pragma descriptor` directive in your source to identify functions whose arguments have operational descriptors.
 Operational descriptors are then **built by the calling procedure and passed as hidden arguments** to the called procedure.*

 The kind of processing involved in preparing operational descriptors is **undocumented**.
-This reminds me of many books that in the past where titled **"Undocumented \<something\>"**  where the object had been *DOS*, *Windows*, etcetera.
+This reminds me of many books that in the past were titled **"Undocumented \<something\>"**  where the object had been *DOS*, *Windows*, etcetera.
 Our objective with this chapter is to investigate the first ILE pointer of *ILEarglist\_base* struct.
-If we will discover something we could rename the chapter as *"Undocumented Operational Descriptors"*.
+If we will discover something new we could rethink this chapter as *"Undocumented Operational Descriptors"*.

 First of all we will start from the achievements of previous chapters verifiying if we could pass in an ILE pointer already in ILE format.
-In the previous chapter we learned how to copy an ILE pointer properly.
-We also learned how to duplicate an ILE pointer without destroying its **tagged** nature.
+In the previous chapter we learned how to copy an ILE pointer properly without destroying its **tagged** nature.

 In the previous examples of \_ILECALLX, if an argument of type ILE pointer was required we always used **ARG_MEMPTR** (*-11* = *0xFFF5*).
-We can also observe that after the call the ILEarglist content was modified.
+We can observe that after the call is performed the ILEarglist content is modified: in the same space the ILE pointer is calculated as a quad-word.
-There are other parameter qualifiers that control this behaviour.
+There are other type qualifiers that control the handling of pointers.
 If we have an ILE pointer already resolved as a full quad-word we can use **ARG_SPCPTR** (*-12* = *0xFFF4*).

 To transform a local PASE pointer into the equivalent tagged quad-word there is another API offered by **libc.a**: